-Market demand is building strongly for products that are certified for 'home composting', rather than 'industrial composting'.
-The technical requirements of 'home' vs 'industrial' compostable material require that those designated as 'home' must compost more quickly in temperatures akin to home/garden temperature conditions.
-The division's scientists have made great strides in delivering this technical performance at a competitive price point and a patent for a new family of materials has been filed.
-The first products exploiting this technology are expected to enter the market during the course of 2023, following the extensive development and testing required.
+Market demand continues to build for products that are certified for 'home composting', rather than 'industrial composting'.
+The technical requirements of 'home' vs 'industrial' material require that those designated 'home' must compost more quickly in temperatures akin to those found in home/garden environments.
+The division's scientists have made great strides in delivering this technical performance at a competitive price point and a patent for a new family of materials in this space has received its European grant.
+The first filmic products exploiting home compostable technology were sold in volume during the course of 2023, following the extensive development and testing required.
+Filter mesh material that is certifiable as Home Compostable is taking longer than expected to finalise and is currently undergoing certification testing, with the objective of commercial release in H2 2024.